Lebo-Madikane/low-level-programming/4-pointers/README.md

 0 - A c program syntax on how to declare a pointer variable.

 1 - A c program on how to assign an address to a pointer.

+2 - A c program to access the value a pointer is pointing too.